Mission Remission is the hub for cancer survivors – we share hundreds of inspirational stories and practical strategies to move forward after cancer.

 The end of cancer treatment can often feel as difficult as the original diagnosis: only 10% of people are positive and ready to move on when treatment is over.
 You’re faced with the need to return to ‘normal’ life, when life no longer feels normal.

 There's no national NHS service commissioned to address these issues.
 In fact, more widely, there’s sparse information on life after cancer.
-When survivorship is addressed, it is amongst advice on palliative care and prognosis rates.
+When life after cancer is mentioned, it's amongst advice on palliative care and prognosis rates.
 And it is just not appropriate to seek support about life after cancer from people who are still receiving treatment or who have terminal diagnoses.

 So we wanted to do something about it.